Acid Reflux In Dogs & Cats:

 For more information about grass eating, food allergies and acid stomach, please see the many articles on our website.

-If you have questions, please feel free to email us at Support@AskAriel.com We will be happy to provide you with additional information about our natural remedies for acid reflux, GERD, and other digestive issues, but please know that due to veterinary regulations, we cannot provide individualized consultative advice without a physical exam.
+If you have questions, please feel free to email us at Support@AskAriel.com.
+We will be happy to provide you with additional information about our natural remedies for digestive issues, acid reflux, and GERD in dogs and cats, but please know that due to veterinary regulations, we cannot provide individualized consultative advice without a physical exam.